-How Veterans Can Use the Funds From a VA Business Loan?
+How Veterans Can Use VA Business Loan Funds

 Veterans can use VA business loan funds in multiple ways, depending on the type of loan that they’ve chosen.

-Lines of credit: are highly flexible options that allow veterans to repeatedly draw down and repay that funding over a short term period.
+Lines of credit: Highly flexible options that allow veterans to repeatedly draw down and repay that funding over a short-term period.
 Veterans can use lines of credit for nearly any expense, including navigating times of limited cash flow, equipment purchases, and other business investments.

-SBA loans: are available in amounts from $500 to $5.5 million, so they’re often used for significant purchases or investments.
-A veteran might use a SBA loan for expenses like refinancing debt, purchasing real estate, investing in machinery or equipment, or remodeling or expanding a business space.
+SBA loans: Available in amounts from $500 to $5.5 million, they’re often used for significant purchases or investments.
+A veteran might use an SBA loan for expenses like refinancing debt, purchasing real estate, investing in machinery or equipment, or remodeling or expanding a business space.

 Are There Startup Business Loans for Veterans?

 In addition to small business loans, there are many other resources available to veteran-owned businesses.
-Be sure to look into the following resources, which include training programs and grants and growth resources offered by the government and nonprofit organizations.
+The following resources include training programs and small business grants, and growth resources offered by the government and nonprofit organizations.

-Boots to Business: Boots to Business is a SBA training program that’s part of the Department of Defense Transition Assistance Program.
+Boots to Business: an SBA training program that’s part of the Department of Defense Transition Assistance Program.
 It’s available to active duty service members, veterans, and their spouses.
 The program provides detailed information on entrepreneurship and business ownership.

-Women Veteran Entrepreneurship Training Program: The Women Veterans Entrepreneurship Training Program offers both in-person and online training for women veterans who hope to start or who are running businesses in Texas.
+Women Veteran Entrepreneurship Training Program: offers both in-person and online training for women veterans who hope to start or who are running businesses in Texas.
 Veterans can participate in webinars, workshops, and training sessions, receive one-on-one advising, and apply for business loans.

-StreetShares Foundation: The StreetShares Foundation is a nonprofit that inspires, educates, and supports the military entrepreneurial community.
+StreetShares Foundation: a nonprofit that inspires, educates, and supports the military entrepreneurial community.
 StreetShares help to connect veterans with capital opportunities, coaching and networking, educational opportunities, and access to mentors.
 The services are available to military community entrepreneurs nationwide, and they help entrepreneurs to start and grow their businesses.

-The Global Good Fund Veterans Leadership Program: The Global Good Fund Veterans Leadership Program is a year-long leadership development program that is available to veteran entrepreneurs.
-During the program, veterans develop leadership skills through pairings with executive coaches and c-suite business mentors.
+The Global Good Fund Veterans Leadership Program: during the program, veterans develop leadership skills through pairings with executive coaches and c-suite business mentors.
 Veterans also have access to leadership assessment resources, a global peer network, and $10,000 of targeted funding.